 Today, Jeff serves as cofounder of Vetri Cucina.
 In addition to being an integral component of the restaurant’s day-to-day operations, Jeff is the cofounder and a board member of the Vetri Community Partnership.
 In 2015, he published his first book, Front of the House: Restaurant Manners, Misbehaviors & Secrets, a behind-the-scenes look at the details that go into an evening out.
 His next book, Praying for Extra Innings, arrives in 2018.

 Jeff lives in Cherry Hill with his wife, Melissa, and their two daughters.
 When not working, he can be found rooting for his children’s sports teams, as well as his beloved Cubs and 76ers.

 Matt Buehler began his career in the restaurant industry in eighth grade, when his mother encouraged him to take a job as a dishwasher.
 He would eventually go on to study at the French Culinary Institute in New York City and cook in some of Philadelphia’s top kitchens.
-Today, Matt serves as Vetri Cucina’s Chef de Cuisine, translating his love for the freshest, finest ingredients into exciting, seasonal menus.
+Today, Matt serves as Vetri Cucina’s Executive Chef, translating his love for the freshest, finest ingredients into exciting, seasonal menus.

 Off the clock, Matt enjoys spending time with his wife and two daughters.
 He also stills finds time to cook with mom, who joins us every year to teach a class on preserving summer produce.